Particle Board Vs Plywood: Choosing The Right Material For Your Project

 • Ease of Handling: Lighter and easier to handle compared to plywood.

-Disadvantages of Particle Board
+Disadvantages Of Particle Board

 • Lower Durability: Less durable and weaker than plywood, particularly under heavy loads.